snacsnoc/pocket-esp32-gps/README.md

 - ESP32 development board
   - ESP8266 can be used but the UART RX pins must be reassigned
-- GPS module (compatible with UART) - U7M module used
+- GPS module (compatible with UART) - GT U7M module used
 - SSD1306 OLED display
 - Buttons for setting points and switching modes
 - LEDs for status indication